 Aesthetically, the interesting aspect of this episode is the way the two main voices work – Nimoy, deep, smooth, American, bringing that effortless feeling of intelligence to whatever he’s saying, no matter how nonsensical.
 This is intercut with the voice of the 6th Earl – aging, English, quavering a little but full of a confidence that most of us can barely imagine, talking about bizarre curses and the deaths of loved ones in the same tone he might have addressed the House of Lords.
 It’s like the future and the past singing alternate verses of the same song.
 It’s a little disappointing when the Earl is sidelined in favour of Lincoln, though Lincoln is a skilled storyteller in his own right.
 All in all, this episode is worth watching just for the narrators and some cool pictures of Egyptian treasures.

 And what of the curse?
-Well, like I said, Howard Carter survived, and he would have been the first one in the curse’s sights.
-Even in the 1920s when the papers were full of the curse, sensible heads in the media pointed out that quite a lot of the people who supposedly died after seeing/being near the excavation sight were elderly people travelling for their health.
-“Go somewhere warm and dry” was not just Carvarvn’s prescription, it was pretty common medical advice.
+Well, like I said, Howard Carter survived, when he should have been the first one in the curse’s sights.
+Even in the 1920s when the papers were full of the curse, sensible heads in the media pointed out that quite a lot of the people who supposedly died after seeing/being near the excavation sight were elderly people traveling for their health.
+“Go somewhere warm and dry” was not just Carnarvon’s prescription, it was pretty common medical advice.

 The Akhenaten play is interesting, but in the 1970s there was also a stage play about Akhenaten by Agatha Christie which was performed widely and doesn’t seem to have attracted any hailstorms.
 If there’s a curse, it’s a sneaky one, in that it curses people in such a way as could be explained by random chance.
 Since this would defeat the deterrent purpose of such a curse, I think at the very least we can say that the ancient priests didn’t really think things through.